Not Provided in Google Analytics

 They started to refer to these secured queries as (not provided).

-Partially still provides some search terms in the Search Console, and for those paying for keywords in Google AdWords, the keywords are revealed.
+Partially some search terms are still provided in the Search Console, and for those paying for keywords in Google AdWords, the keywords are revealed.

 How long has it been around?